tjpalmer/languish/README.md

 - Provide access to all languages in the dataset
 - Link to GitHub topics and trending repos by language
 - Permalink to Languish configured selections and metric
+- Only 130 KB (including data) and 5 HTTP requests
 - *Limitation:* Works on my phone, but not carefully tailored for mobile